FNALLPC/scientific-python-hats/README.md

 and in your directory tab, there's a new directory called `scientific-python-hats`.
 All of the tutorials and exercises are in there.

 From this point on, follow the instructions in the notebook of your choice (for the PyROOT and rootpy HATS@LPC start from the [README.md](https://github.com/FNALLPC/scientific-python-hats/blob/master/pyROOT_essentials/README.md) in the `pyROOT_essentials` directory.

+As an extra debugging note, if you choose to do the ssh -L command and the jupyter command in two separate terminals, be sure they are connected to the same cmslpc node, for example: cmslpc38.fnal.gov.